 Multi-layered detection and analysis based on a broad set of parameters, including signatures, user behavioral, static/dynamic analysis, source origin, structure, permissions, and 3rd party blacklists.

-Crowd-sourced intelligence helps to identify legitimate and malicious apps
+Crowd-sourced intelligence, combined with machine learning, helps to identify legitimate and malicious apps

 On-device detection and initial incremental app analysis, coordinating with the cloud-server as necessary for secondary analysis